-What is the Kehillah program?
+What is Kehillah?

 Who can participate?

-- Kehillah is designed for preschoolers, children, teens and adults with developmental delays, autism spectrum disorders, and social and emotional challenges..
+Kehillah programs are designed for preschoolers, children, teens, and adults with developmental delays, autism spectrum disorders, and social and emotional challenges.
 All classes are designed to enhance social, emotional and physical skills of our participants.
-Our goal is to create a feeling of community at the JCC for children, teens and young adults with special needs.
+The Kehillah program, like all programs at the J, is open to people of all faiths, ethnicities and beliefs.

-Kehillah is supported in part by the Sadye Silver Fund, the Harold Grinspoon Foundation, the Korn Family and the JCC InFUND.
+Kehillah is supported in part by the Sadye Silver Fund, the Harold Grinspoon Foundation, the Korn Family, and the JCC InFUND.